Tune the system around MySQL

 Selecting the number of huge pages to use

-You should set vm.nr_hugepages to a value that gives a total huge page space equal to or slightly larger than the MySQL buffer pool size.
-Selecting the buffer pool size is discussed in the Tuning MySQL section.
+If huge pages improve your workload, set vm.nr_hugepages to a value that gives a total huge page space equal to or slightly larger than the InnoDB buffer pool size, which is controlled by innodb_buffer_pool_size.

 Typically, only the number of huge pages needs to be configured.
 However, for more information on the different parameters that affect the configuration of huge pages, review the admin-guide for hugetlbpage in the Linux source code .

-Compiler Considerations
+Compiler considerations

-OpenSSL Considerations
+OpenSSL considerations

 Back